Zantac Contamination: How Did it Happen? The Journey from Prescription to Poison

 While inside those tractor-trailers and railroad cars bound for your local drugstore, interior temperatures can soar, exposing the medicine to excessive heat yet again.
 Once Zantac gets to your pharmacy, the antacid may have been exposed to extreme warmth a number of times, all before reaching the medicine cabinet in your steamy bathroom.

 The FDA revealed in October 2019 that Valisure Laboratories conducted an investigation of Zantac and its generic equivalents and found that the ranitidine molecule may not be heat stable, generating “significant amounts” of NDMA under elevated temperatures.
-Valisure reported that after analyzing batches of the heartburn medicine made by different manufacturers and of various doses, it “detected extremely high levels” of NDMA in every lot of ranitidine tested.
+After analyzing batches of the heartburn medicine made by different manufacturers and of various doses, Valisure reported it “detected extremely high levels” of NDMA in every lot of ranitidine tested.

 How NDMA Is Harmful